Contraction and restriction of positroids in terms of decorated permutations: Contraction in terms of Decorated permutations

 \section{Contraction in terms of Decorated permutations}

-Now let's try to describe how the decorated permutation of $\M':= \M/\{j\}$ would look like.
-The goal is to describe the decorated permutation of $\M'$ without having to compute any $\phi(a)$.
-We are assuming that $\pi(j) \not = j$.
-Let $\mu^{:}=(\mu,col')$ be the decorated permutation corresponding to $\M'$.
-Throughout the section, we will use the following notation.
-We use
+In this section, we will describe how the decorated permutation of $\M':= \M/\{j\}$ would look like.
+The goal is to describe the decorated permutation of $\M'$ without having to compute all $K_a$'s.
+When $\pi(j) = j$, the problem is trivial, so let us assume that $\pi(j) \not = j$.
+We denote $\mu^{:}=(\mu,col')$ to be the decorated permutation of $\M'$.
+Throughout the section, we use

 to express